Moulton, Northamptonshire

 Moulton is a large village in West Northamptonshire.
-The population of the civil parish at the 2011 Census was 3,454.
+The population of the civil parish at the 2021 Census was 5,491.

-The villages name origin is uncertain.
-'Mula's farm/settlement' or 'mules' farm/settlement'.
+Moulton Parish Council won the Local Council Award Scheme Gold in 2024.

+History

+Toponymy

+Moulton is recorded variously as Multone, Moltone, and Muletone in the Domesday Book, which evolved to Multon and then later and finally to Moulton.
+In the title page to the earliest parish registers, it is spelt as Moulton, and similarly in the 1773 inclosure award of Moulton fields.

+The name is Anglo-Saxon, and is thought to derive from 'village/settlement by the mill' or perhaps 'mule farm', although the latter is less likely.

+Thorplands, nearby, is of Old Norse descent, and means 'village/hamlet lands'.

 Education

 There are many pre-school facilities in the village including playgroups and nurseries.
 Primary education in the village is provided by Moulton Primary School, although it is not uncommon for children to attend other primary schools in the local area, for example Overstone, Pitsford or Parklands primary schools.

-Moulton School and Science College is a comprehensive school providing education for 11- to 18-year-olds, not only to those from Moulton but also to students from the surrounding villages.
+Moulton School and Science College is a comprehensive school providing education for 11- to 18-year-olds, not only to those from Moulton but also to students from the surrounding villages - primarily Brixworth, Walgrave, and Overstone.

 Moulton is home to Moulton College, an agricultural and trade orientated college.